 Dr. Collins had ordered a blood test after examining Joshua; while the blood test came and went I tried to keep a 2-year-old preoccupied in the prison-cell sized examination room.
 We played with trucks.
 Then we played with a lot of medical instruments that I’m sure we weren’t supposed to touch.
 Joshua ate one strip of his sandwich.
 Then the doctor came back.
 He sat across from me.
 Looking at him, I subconsciously held my breath.
 My heart started beating in my head.
 Why was I nervous?
 We had been to the doctor before.
 But something was different this time.
 Then he started saying words that I never expected to hear: “hematology”; “children’s hospital”; “call your wife”.
 Then he said the word that would become part of our everyday vocabulary at heart-breaking speed: “leukemia.”

 What do you do with a word like that?
 How do you respond?
 What questions do you ask?
 I didn’t know; I still don’t know.
 But I think I do know that there are some words in our vocabulary that are heavier than others.
 They are the kind of words that linger in the air long after they are said.
 They echo in your mind and pierce your heart over and over again, and when they are first spoken, they drop to the pit of your stomach like lead.
 Leukemia.
+There are always questions surrounding a diagnosis like leukemia: is acute myeloid leukemia hereditary?
+What treatment is available?
+Where do we go from here?

 Two hours later Joshua was still playing with his trucks, but he was playing with them on the floor of an examination room at Vanderbilt Children’s Hospital.
 My wife had joined us and we were waiting for the results of a secondary blood test they had done.
 We didn’t speak.
 We didn’t cry – much.
 We hoped, we tried to pray, we wanted to believe.
 And then we had another “sit down” moment.